zokovi/sracCandleBurnup/README.md

 # Final thesis program
-Using python to automatically updates the SRAC input file.
+Using python to automatically updates the SRAC input file (TAiterCopy4.sh).

 SRAC input file reads the power density data from zBRNPWRLVL file.